buildpacks/rfcs/text/0000-lifecycle-all.md

 * builder
 * exporter

-### `/cnb/lifecycle/*` are still available
 Each of these phases will continue to be available individually as provided by the current lifecycle.
-`launcher` will remain a separate binary

 ### Platform API 0.3
-The existance of `all` will constitute a non-breaking but substantive change to the Platform API bring the subsequent lifecycle release to Platform API 0.3.
-Given that we do not have a mechanism for indicating breaking and nonbreaking platform API change pre 1.0,
+The existence of `all` will constitute a non-breaking but substantive change to the Platform API, bringing us to Platform API 0.3 .
+Although platform will interpret this as a breaking change, we do not have a mechanism for indicating non-breaking platform API change pre 1.0.
+Bumping the platform API number is necessary so that platforms like `pack` know whether or no they can use this feature.

 # Motivation
 [motivation]: #motivation